-- The facial changes you are noticing and wanting to improve
+- The facial changes you are noticing and want to improve

-- Your desire to pursue a surgical option vs. non-surgical treatment
+- Your desire to pursue a surgical option versus non-surgical treatment

 For years Dr. Roth has been guiding women and men in Las Vegas as they make decisions about their appearance.
 You’ll discuss what changes you want to make so that Dr. Roth can determine the surgical and non-surgical options capable of achieving those outcomes.
 Trust his years of experience to guide you as you decide whether now is the time for your facelift.